 Eliot Johnson is a part-time farmer and the owner of West Mountain Builders.
 Eliot lives, farms, and does business on property that once housed his grandfather’s dairy farm – which began in 1941.
-A spirit of service endures via Eliot’s contribution to the volunteer Boards of the Washington Art Association and the Steep Rock Association (SRA).
+A spirit of service endures via Eliot’s contribution to the volunteer Board of the Washington Art Association; he also previously served as a Trustee for the Steep Rock Association (SRA).
 Recently, we had a chance to hear from Eliot on why he supports the work of the SRA.

 SRA: What is your favorite place in Steep Rock Association’s preserves?